Zeriabo/ZwashApp/README.md

 Car Washing Program Controller: Deals with car washing program-related operations.
 Please refer to the Swagger UI for detailed documentation on each endpoint.

-Contributing
-Contributions to the Zwash app are welcome!
-If you would like to contribute, please follow these steps:

-Fork the repository.

-Create a new branch for your feature or bug fix.

-Implement your changes.

-Write tests to ensure the stability of the application.

-Submit a pull request with your changes.

 License
 The Zwash app is released under the MIT License.
-Please see the LICENSE file for more details.

-Feel free to customize this README file to fit your specific project requirements.
 Program:
 JavaSE-17,
 Gradle,